Meet the Creameries: Western PA

 New Salem, PA 15468

-Jackson Farms Dairy is a family owned and operated local dairy farm and convenience store located on Route 40 in New Salem.
+Jackson Farms is a family owned and operated local dairy farm and convenience store located on Route 40 in New Salem.
 Jackson Farms specializes in homemade hand dipped ice cream in a variety of flavors and is known for its chocolate milk.
 Visitors love to take in the beautiful farmland views as they enjoy the ice cream homemade with love.

 1856 Guffey Road